rubaiyathabib/Data-Portfolio/README.md

 - **Tools Used**: Python (Pandas for data cleaning and analysis), SQL (for querying the database), Power BI (for creating an interactive dashboard).
 - **Key Insights**:
   - Identified top-selling products and regions, helping the company refocus its marketing efforts.
-  - Detected seasonal trends, suggesting changes to inventory management.
+  - Detected seasonal trends, suggesting improvements to inventory management.

 [Link to Project](https://github.com/al-mehedi-hasan-afridi/Retail-Product-Sales-Analysis-Using-Python-SQL-PowerBI)